 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The FNR Open Steel Lattice (OSL) is an octagonal shaped open steel lattice assembly that is about 16.6 m diameter X 1.5 m high.
 The OSL is centrally positioned, supported by a layer of ball bearings, on the floor of the primary sodium pool.
 The OSL postions and supports the FNR fuel bundles and the FNR Skirt.
 The OSL is prefabricated in transportable sections using precise numerical machining equipment and then is field assembled.
 The functions of the OSL are:

 a) To position and support the fixed fuel bundles;

-c) To support and position the actuators for the active movable fuel bundles;
+c) To support and position the actuators of the active movable fuel bundles;

-g) To allow liquid sodium to naturaly circulate freely into the bottom of each fuel bundle;
+g) To allow liquid sodium to naturally circulate freely into the bottom of each fuel bundle;

-h) To protect the bottom of the primary liquid sodium pool from long term neutron damage;
+h) To protect the bottom of the liquid sodium pool from long term neutron damage;

-j) To hold the fuel bundles such that in a severe earthquake the fuel assembly and the OSL remain in position while the primary sodium pool walls and floor move laterally with the surrounding ground.
+j) To hold the fuel bundles such that in a severe earthquake the fuel assembly and the OSL remain in their initial horizontal position while the sodium pool walls and floor move laterally with the surrounding ground;